-Alto Pharmacy is committed to protecting your privacy and personal health information (“PHI”).
+Alto Pharmacy is committed to protecting your privacy and protected health information (“PHI”).
 PHI is information about you, including basic demographic information, that may identify you and that relates to your past, present or future physical or mental health or condition and related health care services.
 This Notice of Privacy Practices (“Notice”) describes how we may use and disclose PHI about you to carry out treatment, payment or health care operations and for other specified purposes that are permitted or required by law.
-The notice also describes your rights under federal and state law relating to your PHI.
+The Notice also describes your rights under federal and state law relating to your PHI.

 Your Health Information Rights

 You have the following rights with respect to PHI about you as a patient.
 These rights include:

 - Obtain a paper copy of the Notice upon request.
 You may request a copy of the Notice at any time.
 Even if you have agreed to receive the Notice electronically, you are still entitled to a paper copy.
 To obtain a paper copy, contact email@example.com or call 1 (800) 874-5881.

 - Request a restriction on certain uses and disclosures of PHI.
 You have the right to request additional restrictions on our use or disclosure of PHI about you by sending a written request to firstname.lastname@example.org.
 We are not required to agree to those restrictions, unless that restriction is regarding disclosure of health information to your health insurance company and: (1) the disclosure is for the purpose of carrying out payment or health care operations and is not otherwise required by law; and (2) the health information pertains solely to a health care item or service for which you or another person (other than your health insurance company) paid for in full.
 If we agree to your requested restriction, we will comply with your request unless the information is needed to provide you emergency treatment.